How to Teach Writing in Chinese Immersion Classrooms?

 3. Picture Dictionary in Chinese

-The Chinese picture dictionary is a wonderful tool for your Chinese language learners to expand their vocabulary and become independent writers.
-This set of word bank is categorized by themes, so it’s easy for students to navigate if they are unsure of how to write a word in Chinese.
-As you introduce more words to your Chinese learners, you can put more pages inside students’ folders using sheet protectors.
+The Chinese picture dictionary is an essential tool for helping Chinese language learners expand their vocabulary and become more independent writers.
+Organized by themes, this word bank makes it easy for students to find the words they need if they're unsure how to write them in Chinese.
+As you introduce new vocabulary, simply add more pages to students' folders using sheet protectors, ensuring they have a growing reference tool at their fingertips!

 The picture dictionaries are available in Traditional Chinese and Simplified Chinese.

-My first graders wrote about how they celebrated Halloween.
-Check out their published pieces!
+My first grader was reading a story she wrote about how she celebrated Halloween.

 Resources You May Also Like: